The Bankrate promise

 If you expect home values will go up in your area

-To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, potentially hiring a property management company.
-From there, you can gauge whether you’ll be able to recoup your expenses and then some.
+To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, insurance premiums, potentially hiring a property management company.
+From there, you can gauge whether you’ll be able to recoup your expenses, and maybe even turn a profit.

 Costs of renting out a home

-Even though you’ll be earning rental income, you’re still responsible for paying the mortgage, which may not be entirely covered by the rent you receive.
+- Mortgage: Even though you’ll be earning rental income, you’re still responsible for paying the mortgage, which may or may not be fully covered by the rent you bring in.
+You’ll also still be responsible for paying property taxes.

-If you need to hire a property manager, that will cost you, as well.
+- Property management fees: Hiring a property manager makes being a landlord less onerous, but it will eat into your profits as well.
 These companies tend to charge a percentage of the rent price, typically 10 percent.

-Landlord insurance can cover certain costs, such as damage to the home or someone getting injured on the property.
-You can expect this to cost roughly 25 percent more than the typical homeowners insurance policy.
+- Insurance: Landlord insurance can cover certain costs, such as damage to the home or someone getting injured on the property.
+You can expect this to cost roughly 25 percent more than the typical homeowners insurance policy — which you’ll also still have to pay for.

 Costs of selling a home

-To get your home in shape to sell, you’ll likely have a few services to pay for.
-These might include enhancing the property’s curb appeal and making any necessary repairs.
+- Home improvements: To get your home in shape to sell, you’ll likely have a few services to pay for.
+These might include sprucing up the landscaping, a thorough deep cleaning and making any necessary repairs.
 You may also consider a pre-listing inspection to find out what needs fixing, which will add to your costs.

-While not a requirement, staging your home can increase your home’s desirability to potential buyers and net you more as a result.
+- Home staging: While not a requirement, staging your home can increase your home’s desirability to buyers and potentially net you more as a result.
 Depending on the size of your home and other factors, staging can cost up to $2,500 or more.

-Deciding whether you should rent or sell your home depends on both monetary and lifestyle factors.
-To help guide your decision, consider what your financial situation is like, whether you’ll return to your current location anytime soon or if you’re interested in being a landlord.
+Deciding whether you should rent or sell your home requires careful consideration of your financial situation, your lifestyle and the local housing market.
+To help guide your decision, consider the costs of both options, whether you’ll return to your current location anytime soon and if you’re interested in being a landlord.